codesport/admin-panel/README.md

 Worthy of mentioning is that the React form property [`defaultValue`](https://reactjs.org/docs/uncontrolled-components.html#default-values) is used to pre-populate the Update component with the item's information.

 Finally, akin Create.js, Update.js also receives a callback function from Controller.js.
-In turn, the Update component sends the form data back to the Controller via 'handleUpdate()' callback.
+In turn, the Update component sends the form data back to the Controller via `handleUpdate()` callback.
 The code in Update.js is quite mundane, but feel free to [examine it](src/components/Update.js).
-Figure 16 is an excerpt.
+Figure 16 is an excerpt: